All Episodes

 I was just fucking kidding.

-Oh, that's both that they both had a crack problem.
+Oh, they both had a crack problem.

 That's pretty funny.

-Michael's great things despite that crack problem.
+Mike Lindell accomplished great things despite that crack problem.

 I love Mike Lindell.

-But anyway, so but no, I mean, like this went more broadly than this Particular example.
+But anyway, so, but no, I mean, like, this went more broadly than this particular example.

 And I went through something like 50 people.

-Alex Jones, Alex Jones, and all of InfoWars, Prison Planet, Jared Taylor, my old debate opponent, and the entire original alt right, Laura Loomer, Miley Annoppless, like it's not a small number of people.
+I mean, like, starting with Donald Trump, you could swing left and go with like Minister Farrakhan, Cop Block, you old blacks, trillions, Chapo Trap out, Alex Jones, Alex Jones, and all of InfoWars, Prison Planet, Jared Taylor, my old debate opponent, and the entire original alt-right, Laura Loomer, Miley Annopoulos.

-And their argument at first was that this couldn't be real, and then later that those people deserved it because all of them, apparently, including the black ones were Nazis.
+And then later that those people deserved it because all of them, apparently, including the black ones, were Nazis.

-So it's there is this intentional lack of information on the part of a lot of people.
+So it's, there is this intentional lack of information on the part of a lot of people.

 And I think the reason that the powers that be kind of encourage this is that many of the narratives promoted by the powers that be are complete BS.